 The following checklist will help designers with page layout:

-- Starting point- The starting point of the piece can either be the focal point of the page layout or the traditional “Z” pattern the audience’s eyes would use to quickly find information.
+- Starting Point – The starting point of the piece can either be the focal point of the page layout.
+On the other hand, it can be the traditional “Z” pattern the audience’s eyes would use to quickly find information.

-- Formatting- For page layout design, there are a few tools to use for formatting.
-A popular tool is Adobe InDesign, which helps you make sure your text/graphics are aligned, design aspects are repeated, and the “rule of three” is followed.
+- Formatting – For page layout design, there are a few tools to use for formatting.
+A popular tool is Adobe InDesign, which helps align text and graphics, repeat design aspects, and follow the “rule of three”.

-- White space- White space is horribly neglected and often called blank space.
+- White Space – White space is horribly neglected and often called blank space.
 White space is part of the layout design too.
-It can be used to produce clarity in a graphic or text-heavy page and help the audience find the focal point you want them to see.
+It can be used to produce clarity in a graphic or text-heavy page.
+White space can also help the audience find the focal point you want them to see.

-- Color- Color is a large part of page layout design because it can make or break a page.
-No color, or just black and white, will force the audience to look closer at the text on a page, while bright colors will make certain places on a page attract attention and give the page a more exciting tone.
+- Color – Color is a large part of the page layout design because it can make or break a page.
+No color, or just black and white, will force the audience to look closer at the text on a page.
+While bright colors will make certain places on a page attract attention and give the page a more exciting tone.
 Colors can elicit emotions from the audience and tell them where to look.

 - Research – Research is the first step you should take before designing because you need to know who you’re talking to and why.
 There is a difference between creating a page layout for Vogue Magazine on yoga exercise and creating a layout for a yoga exercise for Men’s Health.
 Men will not respond as well to a page with light pink background splotches with yoga pictures as well as the women in the 20s-30s will.
 Research matters.